Geographical Index > United States > Michigan > Marquette County > Report # 30902|

 It was about 100 ft. from her vehicle when it crossed.
 It did not hesitate and it did not look toward her.
-This is a photo of Steve at the guardrail, in comparison height was estimated at 7 ft. and on the thin side.
+Steve stood at the guardrail, in comparison height, she estimated at 7 ft., and on the thin side.

 We followed the route it may have continued on which was only about 1/4 of a mile before we met Lake Superior and a nature trail.
 We found different varieties of berry bushes, acorns and chestnuts.
 Deer sign was seen everywhere, including the remains of a deer on the beach.
 Large rock outcroppings and cliffs are all along this stretch of Lake Superior.